2015/16 Year-End Tax Guide

 · Restructuring in the event of divorce/family breakdown

 Unfortunately, we do see families break down from time to time.
 It is important that any tax planning undertaken protects family wealth from such scenarios.
 However, where it cannot, the timing of the separation and divorce and where this occurs in the tax year is integral to the passing of assets between parties.
 The rules are different for IHT and CGT.
 For CGT purposes, once the tax year of separation is over then husbands and wives lose the ability to pass assets between them tax free.
 This is the case even if the divorce takes years to complete.
 For IHT purposes, the joint nil rate band and spousal exemption will apply until the date of divorce.

 · ISAs - Tax-free savings account - £15,240

 We are entering 'ISA season' where traditionally people who have not already done so, start to think about taking advantage of their ISA allowance before it is lost.
 If you are considering an ISA investment before the end of the current tax year, our Wealth Management team offer an independent advisory service designed to assist clients in building a tax efficient investment portfolio that meets with their expectations, as well as their attitude towards investment risk.
 We offer access to a wide range of ISA investments with leading Fund Management Groups, most of which are free of initial Fund Manager charges.
 If you would like more information please contact Phil Newton on 01942 292500.

 Jackson Stephen Wealth Management LLP is an appointed representative of Prolific Financial Services Limited who are authorised and regulated by the Financial Conduct Authority (FCA).

-If you would like to discuss any of these matters or talk to us about your tax affairs in general, please contact our Tax Partner, Chris Barrington on the details below:
+If you would like to discuss any of these matters or talk to us about your tax affairs in general, please contact our Tax Partners, Steve Crompton or Chris Barrington on the details below: